orcfax/pubwatch/README.md

 sensitivity of the comparison, and might be useful when limited by other factors, e.g. cron can only be run once a minute.

+#### Batching

+Batching logic can be used to determine if more than one feed is expiring soon, E.g. if a parameter of 15 minutes is set, all feeds expiring within the next fifteen minutes will also be requested.
+This allows the Orcfax publication mechanism to be used as efficiently as possible.

 ## Output

 Logging will be visible to the user as follows: